-Two of the most significant are greenhouse gas emissions contributing to climate change, and air contaminants leading to air pollution.
+Two of the most significant are greenhouse gas emissions, and air contaminants leading to air pollution.

-But, there are others like water pollution, ocean warming and acidification, acid rain, and so on.
+But, there may be others, like water pollution, ocean warming and acidification, acid rain, and so on.

-There are financial costs to address and clean up these environmental issues.
+There may be financial costs to address and clean up these environmental issues across society.

 Social & Health Costs

-There can also be costs of addressing the social and health issues caused by different energy sources.
+There can be costs of addressing the social and health issues caused by different energy sources.

-There can be other miscellaneous costs indirectly borne by society as a whole as a consequence of using that energy source.
+There can be other miscellaneous costs indirectly borne by society as a whole as a consequence of using different energy sources.

 Some of these might include: